lunarca/DmarcHijack/README.md

 # DmarcHijack

-Find domains vulnerable to From/MailFrom confusion.
+Find domains DMARC policies vulnerable to From/MailFrom confusion.
 This can lead to email spoofing.

 ## Usage